e-scooter-2077/documentation/devops-engineering.md

 # DevOps Engineering
 DevOps is considered a fundamental part of a microservice based system.
 In this section, we will discuss the tools and methodologies put in practice by the team.

+## DVCS Strategy
+Having a large set of repositories, each typically maintained by a single developer (or at most two using pair-programming), the chosen branching strategy is **Trunk-based**.
+This simplifies the management of the repositories by individual developers, while still giving them the possibility to occasionally open feature/hotfix branches if needed.

 ## Licenses
 Each piece of software made is provided under the [MIT License](https://en.wikipedia.org/wiki/MIT_License), which makes it [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software).